Hello, my fellow writers!

 Social media and author marketing is something that we will discuss in more detail later down the line, so if you have any questions, let me know!

-By including social media links, you are able to put a face to your query and show the agent or editor that your novel has an audience and that you are capable of reaching them through social media.
+By including social media links, you can put a face to your query and show the agent or editor that your novel has an audience and that you are capable of reaching them through social media.
 Although this is something a traditional publisher will help you with, it is helpful and will give you an edge during the querying process.
 Your links can include your author Facebook or Twitter, your author website with a blog – anything and everything that is relevant to you as an author and builds your brand.

 Thank you for reading and feel free to leave a comment below if you have any questions.